-The assessments comprise a multiple choice test (MCT) and a practical assessment, know as the Objective Structured Clinical Examination (OSCE).
+The assessments comprised a multiple choice test (MCT) and a practical assessment, known as the Objective Structured Clinical Examination (OSCE).

-The purpose of the assessments is to ensure that foreign lawyers hoping to qualify as solicitors in England and Wales can perform their roles to the same professional level as domestic candidates.
-The QLTS assessments are administered by a sole assessment provider, Kaplan QLTS, which is not allowed to offer training for the assessments.
-The assessments are offered twice a year in the UK and in other locations around the world.
+The purpose of the assessments was to ensure that foreign lawyers hoping to qualify as solicitors in England and Wales can perform their roles to the same professional level as domestic candidates.
+The QLTS assessments were administered by a sole assessment provider, Kaplan QLTS. and offered twice a year in the UK and in other locations around the world.

-Preparation courses are offered by QLTS School, and includes textbooks, videos, practice questions, revision notes, mock exams with model answers for self-assessment, and extensive tutor support.
+Our courses include textbooks, videos, practice questions, revision notes, mock exams with model answers for self-assessment, and extensive tutor support.